Help us build the LGW's first Early Chilhood Care and Learning Center in the U.S.

 Early Learning Center

-Based on the Legion of Good Will’s signature educational approach used in its schools across six other countries, our new Early Childhood Care and Learning Center will provide a unique educational program to benefit dozens of infants, toddlers, and preschoolers from zero to five years old.
+Based on the Legion of Good Will’s signature educational approach used in its schools across six other countries, our new Early Learning and Community Center will provide a unique educational program to benefit dozens of infants, toddlers, and preschoolers from zero to five years old.
 Our program combines quality care with character building values towards the empowerment of children’s hearts and minds for a solidary society.

 After School Program